jwbaldwin/site-checker/README.md

 * Edit the arrays with a list of subdomains
 * Edit the domain constant as well
 * **run the script**

+#### TODO:
+ - Add in a better way of choosing sites to ping, subdomain/domain entry
+ - Throw it onto a webpage and host on AWS Lambda